jokereactive/jokereactive/_projects/linux_from_scratch.md

 special:
 technology: Ubuntu
 period: Apr'14-Aug'14
-excerpt: As a part of the Operating System project I along the team successfully compiled a custom basic Linux Operating System with very basic functionality.
+excerpt: As a part of the Operating System project, we successfully compiled a custom basic Linux Operating System with very basic functionality.
 We got well acquainted to the structure and build-up of the Linux System.
 ---
 This page will be updated soon!